 5. KidsVip UTV Eva Edition (2 seats)

 The Polaris Sportsman is pretty badass for you little ones!
 It’s sturdy, rugged and can go all the way up to 7 km/hour!
-The Explorer also made it to number one because it’s flashy and modern, being monochrome with its white and black exterior.
+This 2020 two seater also made it to number one because it’s flashy and modern, being monochrome with its white and black exterior.
 Plus, so many neat features the kids will love.
-It has all of the features as the John Deere Gator plus the sound features like the MP3 player, horn, LED lights, and it includes a remote with a “STOP” button for parents to control it.
+It has all of the features as the John Deere Gator plus the sound features like the MP3 player, bluetooth, leather seats, horn, LED lights, and it includes a remote with a “STOP” button for parents to control it.